Set up a test environment

 If you’re documenting hardware, you need access to the hardware to provide reliable documentation on how to use it.
 You’ll need to understand how to run apps on the device and how to interface with it.
 Hopefully, the product is one that you can access to play around with in a direct, hands-on way.

 I’ve found that most of the time, developers respect technical writers much more if the technical writers can test out the code themselves.
 Engineers also appreciate any feedback you may have as you run through the system.
 Technical writers, along with QA, are usually the first users of the developer’s code.

 If a developer or QA person can’t give you access to any such test server or sample code, be suspicious.
 How can a development and QA team create and test their code without a sample system where they expect it to be implemented?
 And if there’s a sample system, why can’t you also have access so you can write good documentation on how to use it?

 Sometimes developers don’t want to go through the effort of getting something working on your machine, so you may have to explain more about your purpose and goals in testing.
 If you run into friction, be persistent.
 It might take one or more days to get your test environment set up.
 For example, it took me several days to get an app framework for Fire TV to successfully build on my Fire TV hardware.
-But once you have a test system set up, it makes it much easier to create documentation, because you can start to answer your own questions.
+But once you have a test system set up, it makes it much easier to create documentation because you can start to answer your own questions.

 After you get the test environment set up, it’s time to test your instructions.